5 Possible Symptoms of Low Magnesium Levels

 C15:0 is found primarily in whole dairy products, like whole milk and full-fat butter.
 Unfortunately, dietary guidelines issued in the 1970s (some of which remain intact today) told us to stay away from fat, and especially saturated fat, to prevent cardiovascular diseases like heart disease.

 We now know that not all fats are bad, not all saturated fats are bad, and some are even essential for our health.
 Because of the 1970s guidelines, milk quickly lost its popularity.
-As a result, there was a four-fold decrease in milk consumption which, along with plant-based milk products, which have no C15:0, we have experienced a significant decrease in our C15:0 levels.
+As a result, there was a four-fold decrease in milk consumption, which, along with plant-based milk products, which have no C15:0, has caused a significant decrease in our C15:0 levels.

 However, just because whole milk and dairy products contain C15:0, increasing your intake of these foods may not be the ideal way to obtain your C15:0.
 Whole dairy contains a wallop of calories and sugars (from lactose) that may not help support a healthy weight.
 In addition, dairy products also contain bad, even-chain saturated fat consistently associated with negative health outcomes.